GiteshWagh/new-website/content/posts/Python-Tutorials-3.md

 ==  Equal To                       if (x == 10)
 !=  Not Equal To                   if(x != 10)
 ```
-**Conditional operators is a symbol or small word which we use when writing conditions.
+**Conditional operators are a symbol or small word used when writing conditions.
 Conditional operators are also known as 'Comparision Operators'.
-Conditional Operators are one of the most important operator type in Python.**
+Conditional Operators are one of the most essential operator types in Python.**

 ```ruby
 Python Logical Operators